Dreams Of A Hindu Rashtra

 Later that day, I travel across Goa to meet some friends.
 I am determined to put thoughts of the last few days out of my mind and just be susegad for a night.
 We head to a bar on a narrow back road that would be impossible to find unless you knew exactly where to look.
 A new band is playing and a crowd has gathered, most of it spilling over onto the road.

-It seems like a carefully staged scene crafted of the best Goan stereotypes: young backpackers from around the country and the world, middle-aged hippies with their children, and an assortment of Goan families all revel in the music together, moving to the music, beers in hand and lit cigarettes in their mouths.
+It seems like a carefully staged scene crafted of the best Goan stereotypes: young backpackers from around the country and the world, middle-aged hippies with their children, and an assortment of Goan families all revel in the music together, dancing, beers in hand and lit cigarettes in their mouths.

 A herd of cows wanders into the midst, and the crowd clears to let them pass.